EiffelIKE/EiffelIKE/README.md

 - 👋 Hi, I’m @EiffelIKE
-- 👀 I’m interested in FrontEnd development
+- 👀 I’m interested in Full Stack MERN
 - 🌱 I’m currently learning Next.js
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me: jctrujillo759@gmail.com or +5354100226